-Selecting the right filter for your Trane, Rheem or other AC unit or furnace can reduce electric bills by as much as 15% and improve air quality within your home.
+You might be thinking, what air filter do I need?
+Selecting the right filter for your Trane, Rheem other air conditioning unit or furnace can reduce electric bills by as much as 15% and improve indoor air quality.
 During peak usage, a clogged AC or furnace filter can raise a $200 electric bill to as much as $280, according to one study.
 Instead of paying the additional $80 and putting added strain on your system, a simple solution is to select the right air filter, at a cost of $10-15.

 While the options may seem overwhelming, choosing the best air filter is simple when you understand a few key factors.